SeboLab/vector-robot/README.md

 * `/screen/image`: Receives an `String` message containing the absolute path on an image and displays it on Vector's screen.
 Resizes image as necessary
 * `/screen/display_duration`: Receives a `Float32` to set the display duration for colors and images on the screen.
 This must be set before publishing to `/screen` subtopics to take effect.
 Default is 5 seconds.

+#### Light cube behaviors

+* `/cube/color_profile`: Set a `ColorProfile` for the light cube, modifying the brightness of the red, blue, and green LEDs.
+Must be called before setting the colors of the cube to have an effect.
+* `/cube/lights`: Receives a `Color` message and sets the cube's four corners to the specified color
+* `/cube/lights_off`: Receives a `Bool` message with a `True` value to turn the cube's lights off
+* `/cube/flash_lights`: Receives a `Bool` message with a `True` value to rapidly flash the cube's lights, with white lights

 ## Custom Messages